darryldecode/laravelshoppingcart/README.md

 This is very useful if you have coupons to be applied specifically on an item and not on the whole cart value.

-NOTE: When adding a condition on a per-item bases, the 'target' should have value of 'subtotal'.
+NOTE: When adding a condition on a per-item bases, the 'target' should have value of 'item'.

 Now let's add condition on an item.